dh256git/project27/src/support/pricing.md

 ### Personal support - 60 minutes for £35.00

 Personal support sessions are for people who directly benefit from our help.
+We help blind or learning disabled people to develop skills that matter, by reducing the frustration caused by inaccessible learning tools, and building their self-confidence.
+We do this through mentoring, tutoring, and other forms of peer support..

 <ul>
 <li>